The Ultimate Star Savior Journey Guide: Forging Perfect Stella Archives

 Manage Potential screen: unlock or level passives — Sense of Life (maxed), Sense of Defense, Speed with sale discount, and Sense of Insight with Learn costs in Potential Points

-Purchase priority (general)
+Purchase priority hierarchy

-1. Speed (Initiative)
+2. Speed (Initiative)

 Quick checklist